 Establishing a comprehensive procurement plan is an important role the Project Manager plays to define expectations and align stakeholders.
-An effective procurement plan covers not only the process for procuring the software/services, but also the post-procurement activities required to effectively transition into the business operations.
+An effective procurement plan covers not only the process for procuring the goods, technology, or services but also the post-procurement activities required to effectively transition into the business operations.
 The transition plan may not come until after a vendor/solution is selected, but it’s a critical part of the overall success of the project as that’s where the rubber hits the road.

-This starts with the Business Owner who initiated the procurement and the personnel who will actually use the software/services, as well as other stakeholders from information technology, information security, compliance, legal and finance.
-The PM’s role is to ensure that all relevant stakeholder groups have been identified, and that they are engaged at the appropriate times throughout the procurement process.
+This starts with the Business Owner who initiated the procurement and the personnel who will actually use the product or service, as well as other stakeholders from information technology, information security, compliance, legal, and finance.
+The PM’s role is to ensure that all relevant stakeholder groups have been identified and that they are engaged at the appropriate times throughout the procurement process.

 Keeping all stakeholders on track during the procurement process is a necessity if you want to hit your deadlines.
 The Project Manager is responsible for determining what information is important to communicate, collecting that information from the appropriate stakeholders, and packaging and distributing it at the right times.
-Weekly email updates, project status reports and face-to-face meetings are all forms of communication channels that the Project Manager can use throughout a lengthy procurement project.
+Weekly email updates, project status reports, and face-to-face meetings are all forms of communication channels that the Project Manager can use throughout a lengthy procurement project.

-Once the procurement is complete and a contract has been signed with a vendor, the Project Manager plays a critical role in supporting the Business Owner during implementation of the project and, ultimately, transitioning the software/services into operations.
-The PM assumes many of the same responsibilities as during the procurement process such as planning, coordination and communication, but is now focused on implementation of the solution rather than selection of the vendor.
+Once the procurement is complete and a contract has been signed with a vendor, the Project Manager plays a critical role in supporting the Business Owner during the implementation of the project and, ultimately, transitioning the software/services into operations.
+The PM assumes many of the same responsibilities as during the procurement process such as planning, coordination, and communication, but is now focused on the implementation of the solution rather than the selection of the vendor.
 The PM also provides a bridge between the procurement process and the implementation process, ensuring that there is a continuity of knowledge and expectations throughout the entire cycle.